 Continuing south we soon arrive at Mahabalipuram, a port which traded with Rome in ancient times.
 Its huge 7th century temples have been carved remarkably from vast granite monoliths and are now UNESCO World Heritage sites.

 Our hotel is the three-star superior Ideal Beach Resort, with breakfast and we have time to enjoy the lovely beach-side setting and pool in the afternoon.

 After breakfast we travel south to Pondicherry and on arrival have a walking tour of the beautiful old French colonial centre of ‘Pondy’.
 Both its architecture and ambience are very different from any other Indian town.
 There’s a sleepy, almost Mediterranean air here, with bougainvillea-clad walls and mustard-yellow coloured neo-classical villas.
 We’ll see the impressive Governor’s residence, the former site of the French fort designed by the French military architect, Vauban – there is even a Hotel de Ville!

-We stay the night at the four-star Le Pondy Hotel, with breakfast.
-Our 2019 departures stay at the three-star superior Atithi Hotel.
+We stay the night that the three-star superior Atithi Hotel.